Last Updated on April 19, 2020 by Irena Domingo

 From here, you can take Nevsky Avenue to get closer to seeing both the interiors and exteriors of Yeliseev Stores, where you can find Russian products such as caviar, vodka, teas, and other gourmet products.

 6:30 p.m.
 Boat cruise through St. Petersburg canals and the Fabergé museum

-At a few minutes’ walk from Yeliseev Stores, and right in front of the Fabergé Museum, you have a dock from where the boats of Astra Marine company depart.
-One of them cruises through the canals, of 1 hour and 25 minutes of duration, and usually departs every 30 minutes until 9:00pm (it is best to look at the schedules on their website, since they may vary upon the time of year).
-There is also another canal cruise, a little longer, of around 2 hours long.
+At a few minutes’ walk from Yeliseev Stores, on 53 Fontanka Street, near the Lomonosov Bridge, you have a dock from where the boats of Saint-Petersburg Boats company depart.
+One of them cruises through the canals, of 1 hour and 15 minutes of duration, departs every 30-60 minutes (it is best to look at the schedules, since they may vary upon the time of year).

-The cruise ends at the same starting point, just in front of the Fabergé museum.
+The cruise ends at the same starting point, near the Fabergé museum.
 If you still have enough energy and enough time left, you can go visit it, as it doesn’t close until 8:45 pm.
 You can buy tickets at the ticket offices (though also online, which must be redeemed).
 The last session to make a free visit is between 6:00pm and 8:45pm.
 You can do the visit in 1 hour.

 - Visit duration: 1 hour

 - Entrance fee: 450 rubles (150 rubles for the audioguide, and you must leave a cash deposit of 1,000 rubles to pick it up)